What Is Holistic Mental Health?

 Creative Expression

-Almost anyone can benefit from this approach, especially those who feel like something is missing from conventional therapy or who want to explore their well-being in a more integrated way.
+Almost anyone can benefit from this approach.
+Holistic therapy for mental health supports people who feel that something is missing from conventional therapy.
+It also helps those who want to explore well-being in a more connected and intentional way.

-- You feel disconnected from your body or emotions
+- Feeling disconnected from your body or emotions

-- You’re looking for more tools beyond talk therapy
+- Seeking tools that extend beyond talk therapy

 The Role of Holistic Cognitive Therapy